varunkumardev/amitmerchant1990.github.io/_posts/2021-09-12-graceful-error-handling-using-error-boundaries-in-react.md

 categories: [React]
 ---

-Working with [React.js](https://reactjs.org/), it's a common thing you would see where if something goes wrong, (for instance, a JavaScript error), the entire React.js app would crash and renders blank.
+Working with [React.js](https://reactjs.org/), it's a common thing you would see where if something goes wrong, (for instance, a JavaScript error), the entire React.js app would crash instantly and renders blank.

 * TOC*
 {:toc}